Little Costilla Peak

-Little Costilla Peak is a 12589 ft mountain summit of the Culebra Range in the U.S. State of New Mexico.
+Little Costilla Peak is a 12589 ft mountain summit of the Culebra Range in the US State of New Mexico.
 Little Costilla Peak is located on the hydrological divide between Colfax County and Taos County in Carson National Forest 13.3 mi northeast of Red River, New Mexico.
 Little Costilla Peak is the highest point in Colfax County, New Mexico.

 Mountain

 As the sixth highest major summit of New Mexico, Little Costilla Peak is a popular hiking destination.
 Somewhat higher but less prominent, Big Costilla Peak is located 7.5 mi to the northwest.